samhohcm/RobotArm-Motors-Worksheet/index.md

       <div class="card-body">
         <p>Make sure the battery holder is switched off.
 If it is on, the servomotor will try to stay in place and you might break something if you try to force it!
 The motor also moves very quickly, and you might hurt yourself if it is moving.
 So keep the battery holder off if you're going to use your hands.</p>

-        <p>It can be very hard to see what the motor shaft is doing if we don't attach something to it.
-This is where the robot arm comes in handy.
-Take the robot arm and push it onto the shaft of the servomotor firmly, as shown in the photo.</p>
+        <p>Take the robot arm and push it onto the shaft of the servomotor firmly, as shown in the photo.
+Try and move it, gently.
+It should be able to move, up to a certain point.
+Don't force it, or you might break the gears!</p>

+        <p>Push the arm so that it points straight ahead.</p>

         <p>Once you're done with that, we're ready to start programming!</p>